 Although money is scarce and times are tough, it is the simple pleasures of home that bring the Ingalls joy and happiness.

 7. Hard Work and Keeping Your Word – In the Season 1 episode called “A Harvest of Friends”, Pa teaches us the meaning of hard work when he goes to work repairing a roof and stock feed for the local feed store.
 After he is injured, and has to stay in bed and cannot complete his repairs by the due date, he ignores the doctor’s orders and finishes the job anyway.
-He keeps his word.
-And, in the process, his friends all pitch in to help him lift the heavy feed sacks.
+He keeps his word, and in the process his friends all pitch in to help him lift the heavy feed sacks.

 8. Music Soothes The Soul – “…and he took his fiddle out of its box and began to play.
 That was the best time of all.”
 (Little House in the Big Woods) Pa always played his fiddle for his family.
-He sang, and danced, and played songs both bright and jolly and sorrowful and slow.
-He brought joy to the Ingalls’ home and to the friends that came to visit through his musical spirit.
+He sang, danced, and played songs both bright and jolly and sorrowful and slow.
+He brought joy to the Ingalls’ home and to the friends that came to visit through his music.

 In a 1937 letter to her daughter, Laura describes her father: “Pa was no business man.
 He was a hunter and trapper, a musician and poet.”
 You can learn more about Pa and his fiddle here.

-9. Gifts From The Heart & Resourcefulness – The Ingalls gave gifts to each other that were not only resourceful (using only what they had on hand, and not wasting anything), but they also put a lot of thought into their gifts.
+9. Gifts from the Heart & Resourcefulness – The Ingalls gave gifts to each other that were not only resourceful (using only what they had on hand, and not wasting anything), but they also put a lot of thought into their gifts.
 They were mostly handmade gifts that they knit, built, sewed, baked, or crafted.
 In “Christmas at Plum Creek,” the girls receive one shiny Christmas penny each, and some red knitted mittens.